American Sociological Association: Bulletin

 of ASA Section on Animals http://www.asanet.org/sectionanimals/bulletin.cfm

-ASA memberships expired at the end of the 2013 calendar year.
-There is a couple-of-weeks grace period for you to remain on the listserv, though!
+ASA memberships expire at the end of the 2014 calendar year.
+After that there is a couple-of-weeks grace period for you to remain on the listserv, though!
 When renewing your membership, please be certain to renew your membership in the Animals & Society section.

 Our ASA session sections are based on our membership numbers.
-At the end of 2013, we had 160 members.
-We are currently conducting a membership drive targeting graduate students, and we hope to increase our section to 300 members by the end of 2014.
-This will allow us to run one more paper session at the 2015 ASA meeting in Chicago.
+We are currently conducting a membership drive targeting graduate students, and we hope to increase our section to 300 members by the end of 2015.
+This will allow us to run one more paper session at the 2016 ASA meeting in Seattle.